travis-ci/docs-travis-ci-com/user/installing-dependencies.md

     - libcxsparse3.1.2
 ```

+> If you require additional package sources, please use `sudo: required` in your `.travis.yml` file and install them manually.
+Unfortunately, we are unable to proces [APT sources requests](https://github.com/travis-ci/apt-source-whitelist) at this time.

 ## Installing Packages on OSX

 To install packages that are not included in the [default OSX environment](/user/osx-ci-environment/#Compilers-and-Build-toolchain) use [Homebrew](http://brew.sh) in your `.travis.yml`.
 For example, to install beanstalk: